BlauGroup/RNMC/Examples.md

 ## NPMC

 ## LGMC
 Two examples of applications of LGMC, CO Oxidation on Cu with a static lattice and a simple reaction network for the formation and evolution of the solid electrolyte interphase (SEI) in a lithium-ion battery, are provided.
-The Pyhton code for generating the .sqlite files is in the `analysis` folder of the github.
+The Python code for generating the .sqlite files is in the `examples` folder of the github.

 ### [CO Oxidation on Cu](./CO_oxidation.html)
 This example simulates electrocatalytic CO oxidation on Cu.
 We employ a static lattice with 50 sites in each of the x and y dimensions and 2 sites in the z dimension to represent a Cu surface as the catalysis.